Nagorno-Karabakh reports civilian casualties amid shelling | DW | 06.11.2020

 Russian President Vladimir Putin said on October 22 that the actual death toll was nearing 5,000.

-According to the UN children's agency UNICEF, over 130,000 residents have been displaced since the fighting escalated.
+According to the UN children's agency UNICEF, over 130,000 residents have been displaced since fighting escalated.

 The conflict, which also threatens the security of Azeri oil and gas pipelines, has continued despite two Russia-brokered cease-fires and a US-negotiated truce failing instantly after it took effect.